basd4g/get-qiita-post.nuxt-tutorial/README.md

-# get-qiita-post.nuxt-tutorial
+# chapter02-qiita-post.nuxt-tutorial

 ## Overview

 This is web application to get Qiita's post of tag 'Nuxt.js' , and Nuxt.js tutorial project.

-Write code based on the book 'Nuxt.js ビギナーズガイド' in this project.
+Write code based on the book 'Nuxt.js ビギナーズガイド' pp.27-59 in this project.

 On commit message, 'pXX hogehoge' mean 'To implement hogehoge on p.
 XX of the book.'